Visyond/website-hugo/site/content/features-page/features.md

           OLAP/Cube/Pivot Analysis that is synchronized with your spreadsheets in real time.
         title: OLAP/Cube/Pivot/Multidimensional analysis
+      - icon: /img/dependency@2x.png
+        link: /features/spreadsheet-dependency-analysis
+        text: >-
+          Visually navigate through different cells and see how they impact one another, without tampering with the spreadsheet.
+        title: Dependencies
     title: Analysis
   - cards:
       - icon: /img/interactive presentations@2x.png